 As a PCC faculty member, you have the opportunity to teach a PCC course abroad for credit!
 This is a faculty-driven process wherein a faculty member develops an idea for a course they would like to teach abroad and proposes it for review and (hopefully) approval.

 One of the first steps in this process is to attend an Education Abroad 101 Workshop.

-The next workshop is scheduled for Friday, February 15, 2019 from 9am – 12:30pm at the Rock Creek Event Center A. Register here for the workshop.
+The next workshop is scheduled for Friday, July 19th from 9:00 am to 12:30 pm at the Cascade Campus, Terrell Hall, Room 112.
+Register here for the workshop.

 This hands-on workshop facilitated by faculty from the Education Abroad Review Committee (EARC) is designed for those who are simply curious to those who are ready to propose.
 During the Education Abroad 101 workshop you will learn the ins and outs of how to; choose your location, match your curriculum to a location, map contact hours to your program, and use the tools that are a part of the proposal process.
 Learn more about the steps to developing a faculty-led program.

 This process involves working with your division dean and DOI for support and approval of your program idea; submitting a proposal through Education Abroad with the details of your proposed program to be reviewed by the Education Abroad Review Committee; working with Education Abroad and the selected study abroad program provider to flesh out details of the program; and recruiting students for your program, among other things.